thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 **Output connections**
 * **Success:**
-  * If message originator's fields were successfully fetched and added into a message or its metadata.
+  * If message originator's fields were successfully fetched and added into message or its metadata.
 * **Failure:**
   * If message originator's entity type is not allowed.
   * If unexpected error occurred during message processing.